daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D39-41: Oct 7,8, 10 2017

+**Today's Progress**: Working through the fullstack bootcamp, and doing some custom scripting for work.

+**Thoughts:** Feeling good, looking ahead to my future and planning for where I want to be.

 ## R1D38: Oct 4 2017

 **Today's Progress**: Starting a fullstack bootcamp - I've got 6 months left before I have to fend for myself so need to upskill!